Rijumitra

 Wake Up, Just Sit

-"Just Sitting" is perhaps the most regal of all meditation practices.
++ Cittamoksa & Akshayapradipa "Just Sitting" is perhaps the most regal of all meditation practices.
 It could even be said that it goes beyond meditation.
 When asked how to practice "just sitting," Sangharakshita simply replied, "You just sit."
 This captures the essence.
 However, many find that "just sitting" often turns into endless mental chatter.
-This compulsive, deluded thinking, known […]
+This […]

 Meditating on the Bahiya Sutta